iam8uman/Hashnode-Blog-Backup/clkp0u5vw000409l8gvae203m.md

 ### `What did I do wrong? or sth else`

 When you asked me about the rice purchase, I made a terrible mistake by lying about the price.
 I said that I bought it for Rs.
 2000 instead of telling you the truth about the discount I received.
 At that moment, I was shortsighted and only considered the pasal owner's perspective, fearing that revealing the discounted price might affect future discounts.
-What am I also concerned about is: ***I also tell them that you are also coming and they told me they only discount me.
-And If I tell you the truth that I won't get such a discount later.***
+What am I also concerned about is: ***<mark>I also tell them that you are also coming and they told me they only discount me.
+And If I tell you the truth that I won't get such a discount later.</mark>***

 ### `About YOUs`